magento/pagebuilder-docs/docs/viewports/how-to-add-viewports.md

 -  [Create an Admin theme]({{ site.baseurl }}/guides/v2.4/frontend-dev-guide/themes/admin_theme_create.html).
 -  [Apply an Admin theme]({{ site.baseurl }}/guides/v2.4/frontend-dev-guide/themes/admin_theme_apply.html).

-Your Admin theme and module should have directory and file structures similar to these:
+Your Admin theme and module should have directory structure similar to the following diagram:

 ![Viewport icons](../images/pagebuilder-admin-viewport-theme-files.svg)

 ### Step 2: Add a `view.xml` file

 As with other XML files in Magento, you can add to and override the existing viewport configurations by adding a `view.xml` file to your Admin theme.
-In our example Admin theme, we modified the hidden viewports to provide button icons and a custom `max-width` (`540px`) to the `mobile-small` viewport.
+In our example theme, we added button icons and additional properties to Page Builder's existing, but hidden, viewports: `table` and `mobile-small`.

 ```xml
 <?xml version="1.0"?>